ndkhaivn/orbiscrm/pages/Orbis /dashboard.md

 {% include image.html file="dashboard.png" %}

 ## 1. Business Status
-* User will be able to click on any of the 4 business status to view them in more detail.
+* Click on any of the 4 business status to view them in more detail.

 ## 2. Application
 * Visual representation of application status

+## 3. Business Statistic
+* View the chart to compare the Business Statistics between current month and previous month.

-## 3. Pending Tasks
+## 4. Pending Tasks
 * A reminder table of what tasks are yet to be completed, which can be checked by clicking on them